UoLCompSoc/Lectures/2015-2016/Lecture 1 - Introduction to Linux.md

 ### Special Directories
 Normally directories are named using a mixture of alpha and numeric characters.
 However, there are some special cases.

 The ./ directory is a directory that points to the present working directory.

-The ../ director is a directory that points to the parent of the current working directory.
+The ../ directory is a directory that points to the parent of the current working directory.

 ---